Amrutha3628/Sales-Performance-Profit-Analytical-Dashboard/README.md

 * Year-wise Sales Performance
 * Year-wise Profit Performance

-Drill Down

-The Order Date hierarchy supports:

-Year → Quarter

-This allows users to explore performance at a more detailed time level.

-⸻

 5. Insights & Recommendations

 The final page summarizes the main business findings and recommendations from the dashboard.